Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 Although tribalism once helped us feel safe and find peace, our world has changed drastically ever since the Age of Discovery.
 People move across the oceans to find a better life to provide for their families or for themselves.
 Because of immigration, people get to learn from different perspectives and thrive together as a global community.

-The article, Common Unconscious Bias In Our Daily Life, outlined how human behaviours affect each other’s experiences.
-As human society has evolved into a diverse world, communicate with others effectively becomes a necessity, but what does communication look like?
+As human society has evolved into a diverse world, communicating with others effectively becomes a necessity, but what does communication look like?

 The image of a two-way communication